Leadership Team

 Favorite native species: Chocolate Lily (Fritillaria biflora)

-Catie has worked on diverse projects devoted to supporting healthy ecosystems for over ten years.
+Catie has spent more than a decade working across diverse landscapes as a biologist and on projects dedicated to habitat conservation.
 Her role at Ecostudies began in the Avian Program in 2021, monitoring prairie birds at Joint Base Lewis-McChord and examining the effects of estuary restoration on bird communities in the north Salish Sea.
-She transitioned to the Restoration Program in 2023, supporting all aspects of applied habitat management on Joint Base Lewis-McChord through planning and coordinating restoration actions in prairie, wetland and forest systems.
-She acts as a mycelium, connecting multiple perspectives and priorities to improve the life of prairies and the people linked to them.
+In 2023, she transitioned to the Restoration Program, where she supports all aspects of applied habitat management at Joint Base Lewis-McChord through planning and coordinating restoration actions in prairie, wetland, and forest systems.
+Acting as a mycelium, she connects multiple perspectives and priorities to collaboratively advance species recovery goals.
+She completed a B.S. in Biology from Virginia Commonwealth University and a M.S. in Fish, Wildlife, and Conservation Ecology from New Mexico State University.
+In her free time, her activities span many modes oriented to being outside, body movement, creativity, learning, and community support.

 Favorite native species: wolverine; paintbrushes